omacneil/chef12-vagrant/README.md

 it on a install that has none of our work saved.
 Please ignore this message.

-## Provisioning is not reentrant
+## Provisioning is not re-entrant
 You will get errors and undefined results if you run `vagrant provision` 2 times in a row.
 Don't do that.
-Run `vagrant destory` then `vagrant up`
+Run `vagrant destroy` then `vagrant up`

-## Very aggressive about ubuntu package updates
+## Very aggressive about Ubuntu package updates
 Every time we bring a vagrant guest box up, we check for and apply Ubuntu package updates.
-If you fear change, delay and incompatibiliy more than you fear security problems and love bug fixes, edit `Vagrantfile.yaml` to disable `setup/apt_update_upgrade`
+If you fear change, delay and incompatibility more than you fear security problems and love bug fixes, edit `Vagrantfile.yaml` to disable `setup/apt_update_upgrade`